cjdaly/fold-runtime/README.md

 ### updating

-Make sure the fold server is stopped and you are in the `fold-runtime` directory, then do:
+__Important:__ Make sure the fold server is stopped before updating!
+Then go to the `fold-runtime` directory, and do:

     git pull